Taiwanese Australians: History from the 1970s and onward

 Starting from 1976, Australia began to consider the Taiwanese to be nationals of the ROC (Taiwan), making a distinction between them and the mainland Chinese living in the PRC, but considering both people groups to be ethnic-Chinese.
 The White Australia Policy had been completely abolished by 1973, and so Taiwanese (and mainland Chinese) immigration to Australia had been gradually increasing since then.
 The Australian Government specifically targeted Taiwanese nationals for immigration during the 1980s.
 Simultaneously, there was an influx of mainland Chinese immigration to Australia during the 1980s due to the PRC relaxing its immigration policies.
-The majority of Taiwanese immigrants to Australia during the 1970s and onward were highly-skilled white-collar workers.
+The majority of Taiwanese immigrants to Australia during the 1970s and onward were highly skilled white-collar workers.

+On the southside of Brisbane, in suburbs like Sunnybank, Robertson and Runcorn, the Taiwanese community makes up a significant proportion of the ethnically Chinese community and has started to play a large role in the economy, politics and community of this area.
+Many Taiwanese food outlets can be found in Market Square and Sunny Park shopping centres and there is a rising willingness to identify as Taiwanese rather than Chinese.
+Local councillor for the MacGregor Ward which includes Sunnybank, Steven Huang is Taiwanese background.
+In the 2020 Queensland state election, Liberal National Party candidate for Stretton Peter Zhuang appealed to Chinese voters that they should vote for him because of his ethnic background.
+He was identified as a "Pro-Beijing" candidate and faced repeated controversy and protests by the Taiwanese and Hong Kong communities.
+This is an example of the rising tension that exists between the Taiwanese and Mainlander community.
+In 2010, The Epoch Times, a Chinese language newspaper read widely by the Taiwanese community was targeted in a drive-by shooting in Sunnybank.

 The current total population of Taiwanese Australians is unknown, with only 1st-generation and 2nd-generation Taiwanese being counted in the Australian Census as Taiwanese, and with 3rd-generation Taiwanese or older families being counted as just "Australian".
+It is difficult to track as most Taiwanese identify their ancestry as simply "Chinese" on the census.
+Despite this, 26,345 people recorded their ancestry as "Taiwanese" in the 2021 census.
 The current number of 1st/2nd-generation Taiwanese Australians is roughly 45,000–55,000 people.
 It is estimated that roughly 95%–90% of Taiwanese Australians are 1st/2nd-generation Australians.